eliascyberlab/Cybersecurity-Lab-Reports/System-hardening/windows/README.md

 a.
 Print Spooler (spoolsv): Active on Port 10565.

+Risk assessment: The Print Spooler has a history of critical vulnerabilities, most notably PrintNightmare (CVE-2021-34527), which allows remote authenticated attackers to execute arbitrary code with SYSTEM privileges.

 b.
 SMB Server (System): Active on Port 445.

+Risk assessment: Ransomware (like WannaCry) uses SMB vulnerabilities to encrypt files not just on the infected machine, but on every reachable server and workstation on the network.

 c.
 Remote Access Tools: AnyDesk and TeamViewer were found running in an "Automatic" persistent state, maintaining listeners on Ports 7070 and 5939.

+Risk assessment:
+These tools are designed to be "firewall-friendly," meaning they use outgoing connections to bypass the router's security, and since these services start with Windows, they are always listening.
+If an attacker gains access to AnyDesk ID or TeamViewer credentials (via password leaks or "brute-forcing"), they can log in whenever they want.